aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

     connection.on('broadcastMessage', messageCallback);
     ```

-Now build and run the application:
+Now, build and run the application:

 ```
 dotnet build
 dotnet run
 ```

-Open http://localhost:5000, you'll see the chat room running on your local machine.
+Open http://localhost:5000, and you'll see the chat room running on your local machine.

 In this sample you have learned the basics of SignalR and how to use it to build a chat room application.
 In other samples you'll learn how to use Azure SignalR service and host your chat room on Azure.